 How does the debtor get a bankruptcy discharge?

 Unless there is litigation involving objections to the discharge, the debtor will usually automatically receive a discharge.
 The notice informs creditors generally that the debts owed to them have been discharged and that they should not attempt any further collection.
 They are cautioned in the notice that continuing collection efforts could subject them to punishment for contempt.

 Are all of the debtor’s debts discharged or only some?

 Not all debts are discharged.
-There are 19 categories of debt excepted from discharge under chapters 7.
-A more limited list of exceptions applies to cases under chapter 13.
+There are 19 categories of debt excepted from discharge under Chapter 7.
+A more limited list of exceptions applies to cases under Chapter 13.

 Does the debtor have the right to a bankruptcy discharge or can creditors object to the discharge?

 In Chapter 7 cases, the debtor does not have an absolute right to a discharge.
 An objection to the debtor’s discharge may be filed by a creditor, by the trustee in the case, or by the U.S. trustee.
 Creditors receive a notice shortly after the case is filed that sets forth much important information, including the deadline for objecting to the discharge.
 To object to the debtor’s discharge, a creditor must file a complaint in the bankruptcy court before the deadline set out in the notice.
 Filing a complaint starts a lawsuit referred to in bankruptcy as an “adversary proceeding.”